 19th August 2010

 Remember Swampy?
 Swampy Hooper first appeared in 1996 as an environmental protester, barricading the machinery sent in to dig out a bypass through the woodlands outside Newbury.
 The standoff between protester and machine lasted for weeks, with people taking root (no pun intended) in the trees and Swampy digging an underground tunnel, where he stayed throughout the protest.
 Dreadlocked and donning the big sweaters that were fashionable amongst certain groups in the 1990s, Swampy became the image of environmentalism at that time.
-As result of his appearance, he and his cohorts were dismissed by many as “crusties” and potheads and the press made much of his middle class upbringing, as if it somehow diminished his authenticity.
+As result of his appearance, many as “crusties” and potheads and the press made much of his middle class upbringing, as if it somehow diminished his authenticity, dismissed him and his cohorts.
 However, despite the negative reaction by many, Swampy became a celebrity.
 More than ten years later, not only is Swampy still protesting, albeit more quietly (more recently he appeared at the demonstrations against the third runway at Heathrow), but Swampy still practices what he preaches.
 According to the Independent, Swampy lives a self-sufficient life in Wales, in a community where there is no electricity or running water.
 The family, consisting of him, his partner and three children, grow most of their own food, wash in a nearby stream and use an eco-loo.

 In my last article, Recycling in the Recession, I addressed the way in which matters concerning the environment are still perceived by many as “middle class” issues.
 So it is interesting that actually coming forward and challenging the system of power that threatens the environment, or indeed involvement in any kind of demonstration, has long been associated with the working class.
 Those presenting anything less than “salt of the earth” credentials, as in the case of Swampy, are rejected as fakes.
 This presents a weird paradox, since on the one hand, a working class background has been essential for the authenticity of the protester but on the other hand, his or her voice has been ignored because of exactly that.
 Despite their significant role in bringing the growing devastation of the British countryside to the attention of the public, the physical appearance of Swampy and the gang almost certainly weakened their progress in terms of getting their message heard by suit-wearing officials and politicians.

-Fast forward a few years.
+Fast-forward a few years.
 By the mid-noughties the planet’s corner was being fought by a host of celebrities, including Coldplay’s Chris Martin, his wife Gwyneth Paltrow and actress Sienna Miller.
-Exalting the virtues of composting, recycling and hybrid cars, the endeavour of these celebrities was ostensibly to lead by example.
+Exalting the virtues of composting, recycling and hybrid cars, the endeavor of these celebrities was ostensibly to lead by example.
 Regularly featured in Coldplay’s music videos was Martin waving his hands, adorned with messages in the form of coloured tape and scribbled symbols, as signs of his commitment to Fair Trade.
-However, widespread reports of hypocrisy that detailed ecologically unsound activities such as regular long haul flights in private jets, seriously damaged the credibility of both the message and the messenger.
-Not to mention that Coldplay, in a few short years, went from being the coolest kids on the block to something no self respecting music lover would admit to having on their i-Pod.
-It could be argued that Martin’s increasing propensity to use his music as a platform for political activism took him down the same route as Bono et al, on a one way trip to uncool.
+However, widespread reports of hypocrisy that detailed ecologically unsound activities such as regular long haul flights in private jets seriously damaged the credibility of both the message and the messenger.
+Not to mention that Coldplay, in a few short years, went from being the coolest kids on the block to something no self respecting music lover would admit to having on their I-Pod.
+It could be argued that Martin’s increasing propensity to use his music as a platform for political activism took him down the same route as Bono et al, on a one-way trip to uncool.